dongmeifeng-2019/GRDR/README.md

 # Global River Discharge Reanalysis dataset (GRDR)

 ## Overview
-This repo contains the source scripts and data for the paper entitled "Global river streamflow is shifting upstream" currently under review.
+This repo contains the source scripts and data for the paper entitled "More flow upstream and less flow downstream: the changing form and function of global rivers".

-The  ``data`` folder contains the data used for making the main figures in the manuscript.
-The data for Figure 3C is too large to publish in this repository and is available upon request.
+The  ``data`` folder contains the data used for making the main figures in the paper.

 The  ``src`` folder contains R and Jupyter Notebook scripts for reproducing the figures; the generated figures are saved in the  ``graph`` folder.